 The Chancellor announced as part of the 2013 Budget the doubling of available grant funding to £450 million, supporting the delivery of up to 30,000 affordable homes.
 Details of grant funding and asset management flexibilities can be found in the Homes and Communities Agency’s programme framework and the Mayor of London’s Housing Covenant.

-The government has now appointed Affordable Housing Finance (AHF) as the delivery partner for the Affordable Housing Guarantee.
+On 20 June 2013 the government appointed Affordable Housing Finance (AHF) as the delivery partner for the Affordable Housing Guarantee.
 They will raise debt with a guarantee and lend it on to borrowers in line with the scheme rules.
-AHF will set out details of their application process for interested parties.
+Interested parties should contact AHF in the first instance.